alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 ### Acquire

 The acquire endpoint MAY be protected by either the use of an HTTPS server certificate, an HTTPS client certificate with mutual authentication or using credential in some form of username and password.
 It is up to the vendor to decide of the exact mechanism and possibly return a `WWW-Authenticate` header with the proper authentication information.
+The acquire endpoint SHOULD NOT be accessed with an `Authorization` header.

 This operation is atomic on a per Node basis.
 It is not possible to reserve multiple Nodes simultaneously.